py5coding/py5book/integrations/custom_integrations.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 The second function's parameters will be the object to be converted and `**kwargs` parameters.
 It should not return a Py5Image object.
-Instead, it should return a special `NumpyImageArray` object or it should return the path to an image saved to disk that can be read and loaded by py5.
+Instead, it should either return a special `NumpyImageArray` object or it should return the path to an image saved to disk that can be read and loaded by py5.

 The `NumpyImageArray` class is a special class py5 uses internally to manage image data in numpy arrays.
 When creating an instance of `NumpyImageArray`, the first parameter should be